sergeio/hyperloglog/README.md

     return len(set(data_set))
 ```

-Which would work fine (and has the advantage of giving an exact answer) except
+This would work fine (and has the advantage of giving an exact answer) except
 when the data set is truly "big-ol'".
 If the data set doesn't even come close
 to fitting in memory on our computer, the problem becomes a fair bit more
 difficult.